xind14/reading-notes/code-401/Class04.md

 Adding on to what was learned in 201, components are like JavaScript functions.
 They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.

-### Component-Based Architecture

-1. What is a "component"?

-   - A replaceable and reusable set of functionality.
-It is a software object, interacting with other components.
-Components are designed to be independent, allowing them to be deployed and composed individually.

-### What is Props and How to Use it in React

-1. What is “props” short for?
-   - It is short for "properties."
-It is a special keyword used to pass data from one component to another.
+1. What are the key differences between classes and objects in Python, and how are they used to create and manage instances of a class?

+2. Explain the concept of recursion and provide an example of how it can be used to solve a problem in Python.
+What are some best practices to follow when implementing a recursive function?

+3. What is the purpose of pytest fixtures and code coverage in testing Python code?
+Explain how they can be used together to improve the quality and maintainability of a project.

 ## Things I want to know more about